microsoft/ML-For-Beginners/3-Web-App/1-Web-App/README.md

 In this lesson, you will train an ML model on a data set that's out of this world: _UFO sightings over the past century_, sourced from [NUFORC's database](https://www.nuforc.org).

+You will learn:

+- How to 'pickle' a trained model
+- How to use that model in a Flask app

 We will continue our use of notebooks to clean data and train our model, but you can take the process one step further by exploring using a model 'in the wild', so to speak: in a web app.

 To do this, you need to build a web app using Flask.